tommasomoretti/nameless-analytics-batch-data-loader/README.md

 - [CSV template](https://github.com/user-attachments/files/18222451/nameless-analytics.csv)

 ## Load data into main table
-### From a local machine or a server to Google BigQuery
+### From a local machine or a remote server to Google BigQuery
 Ensure that the Python Client for Google BigQuery is installed before executing the script.

 ```terminal